-In 2015 Archer Wealth Management went into Liquidation, by 2016 they became de-authorised by the Financial Conduct Authority.
+In 2015 Archer Wealth Management went into Liquidation and became de-authorised by the Financial Conduct Authority in 2016.

 These transfers involved high-risk investments into ventures such as Overseas Property and Store First Storage Pods.